-• Explain how you will measure the long-term impact of the activity on Clients and/or the Community: • Explain the indicators you will use to measure the impact on the Community or on the lives of persons assisted: B10.
-Use Appendix C: Workfare Program Site, as a guide for the following questions: Do you currently assist any General Assistance Clients Yes No Are you currently a workfare site?
-Yes No If no, are you required by contract to work only with TANF recipients?
-Are you interested in becoming a workfare site?
-Yes No B11.
-Does your organization meet one or more key service areas? (please check all that apply) Basic Needs (i.e. food, shelter/housing) Health (i.e. Mental Health, Counseling, Substance Abuse Family Support/Special Needs (including Emergency Assistance) Seniors Children and Youth (Ages): $\square Pre-Natal \square Birth - Pre-K \square 5 - 13 \square 13 - 18$ B12.
+9. ι Jse Appendix B: Performance Measures , as a guide for the following questions: • Describe the impact of your activity and the outcome(s) you hope to achieve: Finals in house will an account the long town insurest of the poticity on Oliceta and Joseph Occurrent. • Explain how you will measure the long-term impact of the activity on Clients and/or the Community: • Explain the indicators you will use to measure the impact on the Community or on the lives of persons assisted:

+B10.
+Use Appendix C: Workfare Program Site, as a guide for the following questions: ■ Do you currently assist any General Assistance Clients Are you currently a workfare site? ☐ Yes ☐ No If no, are you required by contract to work only with TANF recipients?
+Are you interested in becoming a workfare site? ☐ Yes ☐ No B11.
+Does your organization meet one or more key service areas? (please check all that apply) Basic Needs (i.e. food, shelter/housing) ☐ Health (i.e. Mental Health, Counseling, Substance Abuse) ☐ Family Support/Special Needs (including Emergency Assistance) ☐ Seniors ☐ Children and Youth (Ages): ☐ Pre-Natal ☐ Birth - Pre-K ☐ 5 - 13 ☐ 13 - 18 B12.
 Will this funding help build capacity in your organization and promote a long-term benefit in the organization or to the individuals that it serves, i.e can it be leveraged to get other grant funds, does it help build self-sufficiency in your clients?
 How will these funds supplement what you spend in Urbana?
 Please explain: